Global Ecology Corporation (GLEC)

 - Dependence on joint ventures for market access.

-- Ongoing: Growing government regulations promoting environmental protection.
+- Growing government regulations promoting environmental protection.

 - Expansion of Mobile PureWater System: GLEC can capitalize on the increasing need for clean water in disaster-stricken and water-scarce regions.
 The global market for mobile water treatment is projected to reach $20 billion by 2028.
 By expanding the distribution and marketing of its Mobile PureWater System, GLEC could tap into this growing market, providing a critical resource to communities in need and driving revenue growth.
 The timeline for expansion is immediate, focusing on strategic partnerships with NGOs and government agencies.